amyfrancis97/Multi-Omics-ML/README.md

 ### Choice of Modalities

 I chose transcriptomics and methylation as input modalities to predict proteomics, based on the biological hierarchy and mechanistic flow of gene expression regulation.
-Although copy number variation was considered as a future addition, its differing distribution and count-based nature made it a less straightforward integration at this stage.

 ### Dimensionality Challenges

 The dataset's high dimensionality posed immediate challenges.
 To mitigate this, I applied upsampling techniques to increase the sample size, which helped with model stability.
 I also implemented two baseline models: